Zaltarba/blog/_posts/2024-06-23-PairsTrading-2.md

 R_B(t) = \frac{P_B(t) - P_B(t-1)}{P_B(t-1)}
 $$

-If we assume the returns are driven by the market model:
+Assuming the returns are driven by the market model:

 $$
 R_A(t) = \alpha_A + \beta_A \cdot R_m(t) + \epsilon_A(t)